K7NGhost/QNX_Parser/README.md

 ## Features

-- Parses QNX6 disk image and extracts it into a folder called extracted
+- Parses QNX6 disk image and extracts it into a folder called extracted (except longfilenames gosh darn)
-- Displays the files and directores in the tree viewer
+- Displays the files and directores in the tree viewer (work in progress)

 ## Usage